 What made you decide to pursue an international adoption and why Guatemala in particular?

-After 2 years of research and planning, we decided on international adoption, as it was the path taken by gay friends and therefore a bit more familiar.
-What drew us to Guatemala was that the babies there could be placed with foster parents, held and loved in a home environment.
+After two years of research and planning, we decided on international adoption, as it was the path taken by gay friends and, therefore, a bit more familiar.
+What drew us to Guatemala was that the babies there could be placed with foster parents and be held and loved in a home environment.
 Both of our girls had that experience.

-What was it like going to Guatemala to receive your first girl?
+What was it like going to Guatemala to adopt your first daughter?

 The process and the wait were excruciating.
-From the time we first saw a photo of Graciela until the time I could bring her home took 6 trips over a span of 14 months.
+From the time we first saw a photo of Graciela until the time I could bring her home took six trips over a span of 14 months.
 Only I could be present in the court, because we could not apply as two women.
 My mother accompanied me on one of the trips.
-Much to our surprise and relief, it only took 4 months to adopt Eliana, whose name in Hebrew means “God has answered.”
-We brought Eliana home 9 months after Graciela had joined us.
+Much to our surprise and relief, it only took four months to adopt Eliana, whose name in Hebrew means “God has answered.”
+We brought Eliana home nine months after Graciela had joined us.

-Were you able to meet the girls’ birth mothers?
+Were you able to meet their birth mothers?

 I met Graciela’s birth mother very briefly when she was required to appear in the adoption court.
 The atmosphere was very harsh and coarse, intensifying the pain she must have felt at that moment.
 I hugged her and presented her with a heartfelt letter in which I promised to do my absolute best to love, care for, and cherish Graciela.
 I did not have the same opportunity to meet Eliana’s birth mother.